jeffqchen/jsmartsw_hw/README.md

 This is the hardware repository of the jSmartSW project.

-The hardware is consistend of two parts.
+The hardware is consisted of two parts.
 The jSmartSW mainboard contains the main I/O and logic board.
 The keypad contains visual feedback interfaces and tactile inputs.

 Detailed building guides and technical details are documented in the project wiki pages.